The problem

 Selection

-Trade-off: You give up non-fit clients and immediate opportunities.
+Trade-off: you give up non-fit clients and immediate opportunities.

 Reliability

-Trade-off: You give up aggressive promises and unrealistic deadlines.
+Trade-off: you give up aggressive promises and unrealistic deadlines.

 Innovation